Fingerprint Identification combines dozens of browser attributes to create a unique and stable

 visitorId.
 Attributes include screen resolution, operating system, IP address, loaded fonts, and other information that your browser can access.
 Individual attributes may not be accurate on their own, but when combined together the result is unique for most website visitors.
 For example, lots of browsers run on Macs, but not as many have an IP address in Nebraska, and fewer still have a Wingdings font – each of these attributes add up to help make a fingerprint.
 With the help of machine learning and a few other identifiers, Fingerprint Identification can recognize a returning browser through its

 For mobile devices, the accuracy is even better because we identify mobile devices using signals that have higher longevity than those used for identifying browsers.

 As part of its normal operation, Fingerprint Identification saves a cookie to each visitor’s browser.

 We can identify cookied browsers with 100% accuracy and can use that as a reference to check the accuracy of all other identification methods.
 Below are the formulas for the accuracy of visitorIDs without a cookie, and the total accuracy of the Fingerprint Identification system.

 visitorId method gives an average accuracy of 99.5%.

-visitorId without cookies.
-Another benefit is that Pro can store the history of every attribute that we use to identify browsers.
+visitorId even without cookies.
+Another benefit is that Fingerprint Identification can store the history of every attribute that was used to identify the browsers.
 If a user switches to incognito mode, all those attributes remain the same and identification is easy.
 If a user upgrades their browser some attributes change, but enough remain the same that we can still identify the browser.

 Sometimes a visitor to a website will have all the same browser attributes as another different visitor.
 If we aren’t able to find a difference between the two visitors, we may give that visitor’s browser the same

 visitorId.
 This situation is known as a false positive.
-Pro customers typically see a false positive rate around 0.5%.
+Fingerprint customers typically see a false-positive rate of around 0.5%.